 The purpose of the Mock File is to assess the candidate's ability to perform tasks undertaken by solicitors in this area of practice.
-The Mock File will be available for download on the date of release.
+The Mock File will be available for download on the date of release from the online candidate portal.
 Candidates will be required to work independently and to return the completed work on the specified date.